Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Stacy in Barbarian’s Heart

-However, reading Pashov’s perspective, I could understand how surreal and complicated the whole situation was.
+However, reading Pashov’s perspective, I could understand how surreal and complicated the situation was.
 His family was telling him he was mated and had a son with an alien who he has no memories of.
 It wouldn’t seem real.
-It also doesn’t help that in an effort to protect herself, Stacy doesn’t allow Pashov the opportunity to get to know her again – or their son.
-To be honest, it annoyed me that Stacy was lamenting how difficult it is to be a single parent… and I’m like sure, you can’t force Pashov to love you again but he’s Pacy’s father!
-Pashov should’ve been introduced to Pacy and Stacy should’ve helped foster that connection.
+It also doesn’t help that to protect herself, Stacy doesn’t allow Pashov the opportunity to get to know her again – or their son.
+It annoyed me that Stacy was lamenting how difficult it is to be a single parent… You can’t force Pashov to love you again, but he’s Pacy’s father!
+Pashov should’ve been introduced to Pacy, and Stacy should’ve helped foster that connection.

-To be fair, it’s such a complicated situation; every conversation is laden with their forgotten shared history, and Stacy consistently gets her feelings hurt because she constantly forgets Pashov doesn’t have his memories.
-But, I kept wondering, what if Pashov’s memories don’t come back?
+To be fair, it’s such a complicated situation; every conversation is laden with their forgotten shared history.
+Stacy consistently gets her feelings hurt because she constantly forgets Pashov doesn’t have his memories.
+But I wondered, what if Pashov’s memories don’t return?
 Does this mean Stacy gives up on him?
 Stacy has taken Pashov’s amnesia as if it was a deliberate choice on his end, a betrayal.
 There’s a reason why marriage is “for better or worse”… it includes amnesia!
-I guess I wanted Stacy to be more proactive about her relationship; I wanted her to fight for Pashove, to demonstrate that she’s so happy he’s alive, and given time, they can work through the forgotten memories by building new ones and connecting with each other, again.
+I guess I wanted Stacy to be more proactive about her relationship; I wanted her to fight for Pashove, to demonstrate that she’s so happy he’s alive, and given time, they can work through the forgotten memories by building new ones and connecting with each other again.

 Eventually, Stacy realizes how unfair she’s being.
 I really enjoyed the book once Stacy and Pashov decided to fight for their relationship.
 I also found their dynamic with their son cute.